-This course covers many topics over a ten week period.
+This course covers many topics over a ten-week period.
 Each is designed to help your get a solid start to your thesis.
+You will not complete your thesis during this time!
+However, you should walk away with a complete proposal, significant research materials, and a viable plan for completing your thesis in the time you have planned.
 We will not thoroughly exhaust each subject but will introduce many different ideas.
-Every week there will be a new module opened.
-You should expect to spend several hours on each weekly module, including reading the material, posting and responding to discussions, and completing activities.
-For a four-credit course, one should expect to spend approximately twelve hours working.
-The more quality time you devote to this course, the closer this course can get you to completing your thesis.
+Every week I will open a new module.
+You should plan to spend time on each weekly module, including reading the material, posting and responding to discussions, and completing activities.
+Remember, for a four-credit course such as this, one should expect to spend approximately twelve hours working.
+The more quality time you devote to this course, the closer this course can get you to your thesis goals.